stat545ubc-2023/mda-Sebastian-Santana-Ort/Milestone 2/Mini-Project-2.md

     ## 5 84358402 M                20.3         22.5     0.757         14.3
     ## 6   843786 M                12.4         15.5     0.334         15.7
     ## # ℹ 2 more variables: smoothness_mean <dbl>, perimeter_mean <dbl>

+Here, it is clear that the data has been reverted to its original state and it is tidy again (e.g., each row being an observation, each column a variable, each cell a value).

 <!----------------------------------------------------------------------------->